openETCS/dataDictionary/README.md

 ==============

 This repository is designed for all openETCS data dictionary information including:
-* How-To (processes)
+* How-To (processes) --> moved to modelling DoW
-* Data Dictionary Tools
+* Data Dictionary Tools --> We use Papyrus for implementing the data dictionary.
+The models are kept in Modelling
-* Harbour for results from SRS-Analysis (Information for unlimited distribution in openETCS)
+* Harbour for results from SRS-Analysis (Information for unlimited distribution in openETCS) --> no longer needed!
-* Documents describing the contents of the data dictionary
+* Documents describing the contents of the data dictionary --> Stil relevant.